 Staff lodging provider expense means the cost of a dwelling or portion of a dwelling used by staff when working a 24-hour or longer shift for the live-in model.
-Staff lodging provider expenses are an administrative cost incurred for housing; the provider must not report these expenses as ISS compensation.
+Staff lodging provider expenses are an administrative cost incurred by the program for housing; the provider must not report these expenses as instruction and support services compensation.